MIC-DKFZ/semantic_segmentation/README.md

 - **[Pytorch Lightning](https://www.pytorchlightning.ai/):**
 An open source framework for organizing PyTorch code and supporting machine learning development.
 It is automating most of the training loop and offers many useful features like mixed precision training.
-Lightning also makes code scalable to any hardware(CPU, GPU, TPU) without changing the model, as well as distributed training on multiple GPUs.
+Lightning also makes code scalable to any hardware(CPU, GPU, TPU) without changing the code, as well as distributed training on multiple GPUs.
 - **[Hydra](https://hydra.cc/docs/intro/):** Framework to simplify the development, organization, and configuration of machine learning experiments.
 It provides the ability to dynamically create a hierarchical configuration by composition and override it through config files and the command line.
 - **[Albumentations](https://albumentations.ai):** Package for fast and flexible data augmentation in Semantic Segmentation (Albumentations is not limited to segmentation, but only that is used in this repository).